100 Years of Women in Law

 About the 100 Years

 The First 100 Years is a national campaign celebrating the centenary of the Sex Disqualification (Removal) Act 1919, which paved the way for women to become lawyers for the first time.
-Since 2014, the project has built the first archive of written and video biographies of pioneering women lawyers, creating a timeline of the first 100 years of women in the profession.
+Since 2014, the project has built the first written and video biographies of pioneering women lawyers, creating a timeline of the first 100 years of women in the profession.

 The campaign is taking a multi-media approach to this year’s centenary, with a variety of projects including a touring exhibition and a podcast series.
 The First 100 Years is powered by Spark21, a charity founded to celebrate, inform and inspire future generations of women in the profession, which has also commissioned a first-of-its-kind artwork for the Supreme Court to mark the centenary of women in law.